ecordes-vt/docs/src/docs/overview/aiWARE-in-depth/edge-installation.md

 This page outlines the procedure to install, configure, and validate an instance of Veritone aiWARE Edge for use in a fully network-isolated, on-premise deployment.

+> If you wish to enable GPU support, first see [this page](overview/aiWARE-in-depth/gpu-support.md).

 ## Prerequisites

 This procedure requires a Linux host (either physical, or VM) running on a supported chipset (ARM64 or AMD64).